 Wrought Iron:

-Wrought iron may have lost popularity over the last decade, but it’s elegant look still withstands the test of time creating an air of sophistication and beauty.
+Although wrought iron has lost popularity over the last decade, its elegant look withstands the test of time creating an air of sophistication and beauty in any home.

 Modern Style